UPPMAX/bianca_workshops/docs/beginner/use_remote_desktop.md

     - Can start a terminal
     - Can navigate the file system
     - Can find the wharf
-    - Extra: Can find the name of the file explorer
+    - Can start a visual text editor
-    - Extra: Can do basic file management: create, copy, move and delete a file and folder
+    - (optional) Can find the name of the visual text editor
-    - Extra: Can start a visual text editor
+    - Can do basic things in the visual text editor: edit, save, close
-    - Extra: Can find the name of the visual text editor
+    - (optional) Can do basic file management: create, copy, move and delete a file and folder
-    - Extra: Can do basic things in the visual text editor: edit, save, close
+    - (optional) Can find the name of the file explorer

 ???- question "For teachers"